-Table 11-1 Inspection Priority Matrix
+Table 0-1: Inspection Priority Matrix

-Inspection Priority 1 (highest) 2 3 4 (lowest) Inspection History During Construction Never inspected Last inspection more than 1 year ago Inspected 3- 12 months ago Inspected within past 3 months AvoidedSurfaceSurfaceAvoidedactiveconstructionsurfaceactivities,particularlywatersthosereporting-onlyprojectsthat are close tofull GP thresholds Avoided surface waters are on site but not in close proximity to active construction activities There are no avoided surface waters on site (all resources impacted).
-Mitigation Type/Status Permittee-responsible creation, restoration, or enhancement work started but not inspected in last 12 months Permittee-responsible creation, restoration, or enhancement work started but HAS been inspected in last 12 months Preservation Bank/in-lieu fee purchase OR no compensation required Construction Has Started ComplianceOngoing violations or pending enforcement caseHistoryOR CSUs have not been submitted and construction status is unknown Violations discovered in last 12 months that have since been returned to compliance All inspections or audits during previous 12 consecutive months have been in compliance.
-All prior inspections or audits have been in compliance.
-(At least 2 inspections must have been conducted at least 12 months apart to qualify.)
-Construction Status Construction is ongoing Primary impacts are complete but surrounding areas are not stable.
-(As determined by last inspection) Activity is highly regulated by other programs or agencies (example: a landfill, dredging) Complete and stable (as determined by last inspection) OR not started Expiration / Termination No final inspection and the permit expires in 0-12 month(s), has a pending termination request, or has already expired Expiring in 12-24 months Expiring in 24-36 months Expiring in 36-48 months +
+Inspection Priority 1 (highest) 2 3 4 (lowest) Inspection History During Construction Never inspected Last inspection more than 1 year ago Inspected 3- 12 months ago Inspected within past 3 months surface active construction of active construction of activities, particularly properties only Avoided surface waters are on site but not in close proximity to active construction activities There are no avoided surface waters on site (all resources impacted).
+Mitigation Type/Status Permittee-responsible creation, restoration, or enhancement work started but not inspected in last 12 months Permittee-responsible creation, restoration, or enhancement work started but HAS been inspected in last 12 months Preservation Bank/in-lieu fee purchase OR no compensation required Compliance History Ongoing violations or pending enforcement case OR CSUs have not been submitted and construction status is unknown Violations discovered in last 12 months that have since been returned to compliance All inspections or audits during previous 12 consecutive months have been in compliance.
+All prior inspections or audits have been conducted at least 12 months apart to qualify.)
+Construction Has Started Construction Status Construction is ongoing Primary impacts are complete but surrounding areas are not stable.
+(As determined by last inspection) Activity is highly regulated by other programs or agencies (example: a landfill, dredging) stable (as Expiration / Termination No final inspection and the permit expires in 0-12 month(s), has a pending termination request, or has already expired Expiring in 12-24 months Expiring in 24-36 months Expiring in 36-48 months +